-- Antipsychotic medications: Abilify (aripiprazole), Clozaril (clozapine), Geodon (ziprasidone), Latuda (lurasidone), Risperdal (risperidone), Saphris (asenapine), Seroquel (quetiapine), Zyprexa (olanzapine).7 These are used if the person is experiencing episodes of psychosis, marked by hallucinations or delusions
+- Antipsychotic medications: Abilify (aripiprazole), Clozaril (clozapine), Geodon (ziprasidone), Risperdal (risperidone), Seroquel (quetiapine), Zyprexa (olanzapine).6 These medications are prescribed if a person is experiencing episodes of psychosis, which are marked by hallucinations or delusions.

 - Antidepressants: While antidepressants may help with the depressive phases of bipolar disorder, when taken as the sole form of medication, they can trigger mania and rapid mood cycling.
-If antidepressants are used at all, it is recommended to take them in conjunction with one of the mood stabilizing drugs mentioned above.8
+If antidepressants are used at all, it is recommended to take them in conjunction with one of the mood-stabilizing medications mentioned above.6

 - Cognitive-behavioral therapy: While medication is often the first step in trying to stabilize bipolar episodes, therapy is very important for maintaining effective treatment.
-In fact, research shows that people who take medication for bipolar disorder tend to recover much faster and control their moods better if they are also in some sort of therapy.8
+In fact, research shows that people who take medication for bipolar disorder tend to recover much faster and control their moods with greater ease if they are also in some sort of therapy.6 [PHOTO 4]

-- Electroconvulsive therapy (ECT): This procedure involves attaching electrodes to the person’s scalp and sending small electrical currents through their brain.
-This is supposed to change the electrical activity in the brain, causing a brief seizure and altering chemicals in the brain.
-This procedure is used as a last resort if the patient is not responding to any other form of treatment.
+- Electroconvulsive therapy (ECT): This procedure involves attaching electrodes to a person’s scalp and sending small electrical currents through their brain.
+This treatment is intended to change the electrical activity in the brain, causing a brief seizure and altering chemicals in the brain.
+ECT is used as a last resort if the patient is not responding to any other form of treatment.

-Bipolar medication is most effective when used in combination with other bipolar disorder treatments, including therapy, self-help coping strategies, and healthy lifestyle choices such as exercising regularly, getting enough sleep, eating a healthy diet, and building a strong social support network.8
+Bipolar medication is most effective when used in combination with other treatments, including therapy, self-help coping strategies, and healthy lifestyle choices such as exercising regularly, getting enough sleep, eating a healthy diet, and building a strong social support network.6

-Many medications used to treat bipolar disorder can have negative side effects, including decreasing sex drive.
-The most common class of medications that can have sexual dysfunction side effects (especially erectile dysfunction) are the antipsychotics.
-However, for the most part, medication that treats bipolar disorder and helps stabilize the alternating episodes of mania and depression can help sex drive return to its normal level.
-The highs and lows of mood cycles can be exhausting and can take a major toll on a person’s sex life and relationships, but with the proper combination of medication and therapy, people with bipolar disorder can live a much more stable life.
+Many medications used to treat bipolar disorder can have negative side effects, including a decrease in sex drive.
+The class of medications that are the most likely to have sexual dysfunction-related side effects (especially erectile dysfunction) are antipsychotics.
+However, for the most part, medication that treats bipolar disorder and helps stabilize the alternating episodes of mania and depression can help one’s sex drive return to its normal level.
+The highs and lows of mood cycles can be exhausting and can take a major toll on a person’s sex life and relationships, but with proper combination of medication and therapy, people with bipolar disorder can live a much more stable life.

-It is important to talk with a doctor about your specific medication and ask them about changing your dosage or switching medication until you arrive at a place where your sex drive is what you want it to be, while still keeping your bipolar disorder under control.
-We do not advise you to adjust your own dosage or stop taking your medication without consulting a doctor, as this can send you into a more severe episode of mania or depression.
+If you have been diagnosed with bipolar disorder and find that it has negatively affected your sex life, consider talking with a doctor about any medications you may have been prescribed.
+You may also want to discuss with them the possibility of changing your dosage or switching medication until you arrive at a place of balance in which your sex drive is at your desired level, while still keeping the effects of your bipolar disorder under control.
+It is strongly discouraged to adjust your own dosage or stop taking your medication without consulting a doctor, as these actions can send you into a more severe episode of mania or depression.